bmccar/pitest-idea/README.md

 ## Getting Started

-Select "Run PITest Here" from the editor menu on any Java file (left).
+Select "Run PITest for This File" from the editor menu on any Java file (left).
 After a while, a popup appears when PITest has completed (middle).
+Choose the "Show Report" option.
-Select "Show Report" to see results (right).
+The results (right) show the score in the toolwindow at the bottom of the screen, and the applied mutations in the editor window.

 <p >
   <img alt="Light" src="documentation/selectEditor.png" width="30%">